keenanthomson/pythonserver/README.md

 # pythonserver
 Core setup for building a Python backend and React frontend app.
 After installing dependencies and starting the app you can immediately begin serving static files from a Flask server to a web client, with the option to build and deploy a Docker image.

-This repo is intended for development.
+This repo is intended for development and must be reconfigured for production.

 ## Prerequisites